stacksgov/sips/sips/sip-011/sip-011-catastrophic-failure-recovery.md

 coordinate to recover from various instances of these failure modes, and when it is appropriate to use them.
 These procedures include:

-* Announcing a new point-release of the Foundation's reference implementation of the Stacks node software
+* Announcing a new point-release of the Stacks Open Internet Foundation's reference implementation of the Stacks node software
 * Covertly fixing systemically-important nodes to fix security-sensitive bugs
 * Altering or extending the p2p network protocol